tuckersteil/Phase-1-Project/README.md

 # Card Values/Scoring
 It is up to each individual player if an ace is worth 1 or 11.
 Face cards are 10 and any other card is its numbered value.

+# Tips
+1 - At any point (Once the cards are dealt) you may mouse over the "User's Hand" text in red, to see the current value of your hand.
+2 - If dealer is showing a 6 or less on their first card, its best to stay and try to make them bust.

 # Game Play
 Step 1: User should start by clicking the "Deal" button to deal out the intial cards.